thanasisn/SDR_enhancement_LAP/article/article.md

 and the excess irradiation
 ($+116.9 \pm 67.8\,\text{kJ}/\text{year}$),
 which are also statistically significant.
-In contrast the trend of the yearly mean OIR is negligible ($+0.1\pm 0.1\,\text{W}/\text{m}^2/\text{year}$) and of no statistical significance.
+In contrast the trend of the yearly mean OI is negligible ($+0.1\pm 0.1\,\text{W}/\text{m}^2/\text{year}$) and of no statistical significance.
-The average OIR for the entire period is
+The average OI for the entire period is
 $+39.9\pm 2.7\,\text{W}/\text{m}^2$.
 The interannual variability of the data about the trend lines is quite large.
 Furthermore, the spread tends to increase with time (at least for the quantities of